ihharker/howtowhisperai/README.md

-# How do I Whisper AI?
+# How do Whisper AI?
 This repo details how to install and get started with Whisper AI for transcription.

 ## Python Setup
 This guide assumes you are using one of the major Python versions 3.11, 3.10, or 3.9.

-> WhisperAI does not currently support 3.12!
+> ¡¡¡WhisperAI does not currently support 3.12!!!

 You can verify you have a correct version in a terminal as follows